 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

-When you apply, you will receive an automated email confirming that we have received your application, and will be in contact as per the following stages:
+You will be in contact as per the following stages:

 - You will be invited to attend an interview.
 Please bring along your portfolio, qualifications and references.

 - Proof of qualifications must be supplied before an offer can be made.

 - You will be interviewed within one month after the applications.

 - Your will be informed of the outcome of the selection process by email within 10 working days of the interview.
 Once an offer is received, you must reply within 10 working days or risk losing your place.
 Once you have accepted your offer, you will be invited to a further session in June where you will be given additional information about your course.
 It is essential that you attend this.